okeuday/cpg/README.md

 data structure, but that can be changed within the `cpg_constants.hrl` file.
 If the scope is not specified, the default scope is used: `cpg_default_scope`.

-In the example, both the process group "Hello" and the process group "World" are created within the `groups_scope1` scope.
+In the example, both the process group "Hello" and the process group "World!" are created within the `groups_scope1` scope.
 Within both progress groups, a single Erlang process is added once.
 If more scopes were required, they could be created automatically by being provided within the cpg application